Direct Speech

 last weekend

-the weekend before last / the previous weekend
+the weekend before last / the previous

 here